YT37/Machine-DeepLearning-Snippets/README.md

 # Machine-DeepLearning-Snippets

-- These are small code snippets of diffrent Felds and Algorithms of Machine Learning from diffrent tutorials of Machine Learning & DeepLearning.
+- These are code snippets of different Fields and Algorithms of Machine Learning & Deep Learning.

 # Requirements